-The Company reviews its long-lived assets held and used for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
+The Company reviews for impairment its long-lived assets held and used whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
 When the estimate of undiscounted cash flows, excluding interest charges, expected to be generated by the use of the asset is less than its carrying amount, we are required to evaluate the asset for an impairment loss.
 Measurement of the impairment loss is based on the fair value of the asset.

-The carrying values of our vessels may not represent their fair market value at any point in time since the market prices of secondhand vessels tend to fluctuate with changes in charter rates and the cost of newbuilds.
+The carrying values of our vessels may not represent their fair market value at any point in time since the market prices of second-hand vessels tend to fluctuate with changes in charter rates and the cost of newbuilds.
 Historically, both charter rates and vessel values tend to be cyclical.
-Declines in the fair market value of vessels, vessel sales and purchases, business plans and overall market conditions are considered as potential impairment indicators.
+Declines in the fair market value of vessels, prevailing market charter rates, vessel sale and purchase considerations, and regulatory changes in dry bulk shipping industry, changes in business plans or changes in overall market conditions that may adversely affect cash flows are considered as potential impairment indicators.
 In the event the independent market value of a vessel is lower than its carrying value, we determine undiscounted projected net operating cash flow for such vessel and compare it to the vessel carrying value.

-In this respect, management reviews the carrying amount of our vessels in connection with the estimated recoverable amount for each of our vessels.
-The undiscounted cash flows incorporate various factors such as estimated future charter rates, estimated scrap values, future drydocking costs, estimated vessel operating costs and estimated vessel utilization rates.
+The undiscounted projected net operating cash flows for each vessel are determined by considering the charter revenues from existing time charters for the fixed vessel days and an estimated daily time charter equivalent for the unfixed days (based on our company budgeted charter rate for the first 12 months and the most recent ten year historical average of similar size vessels for the period thereafter) over the remaining estimated life of the vessel, net of brokerage commissions, expected outflows for vessels' maintenance, vessel operating expenses, assuming an average annual inflation rate and management fees.
+The undiscounted cash flows incorporate various factors such as estimated future charter rates, future drydocking costs, estimated vessel operating costs assuming an average annual inflation rate of 3%, estimated vessel utilization rates, estimated remaining lives of the vessels, assumed to be 25 years from the delivery of the vessel from the shipyard and estimated salvage value of the vessels at \$182 per light weight ton.
 These assumptions are based on historical trends as well as future expectations.
 Although management believes that the assumptions used to evaluate potential impairment are reasonable and appropriate, such assumptions are highly subjective.
-No impairment loss was recorded for any of the periods presented.